Need to know

 A whopping two million Australians put off going to the dentist or orthodontist in the past year because of the cost.
 If you're one of them, then going down the DIY path for things such as teeth whitening or teeth straightening may well appeal.

-And if fixing your wonky teeth is a priority, you've probably spotted ads for teeth-straightening kits on social media or online from brands including EZ Smile, Franksmile and Wondersmile.
+And if fixing your wonky teeth is a priority, you've probably spotted ads for teeth-straightening kits on social media or online from brands including Franksmile, Wondersmile and EZ Smile (who were fined in 2020 for alleged misleading statements on its website).

 SmileDirectClub, which is relatively new in Australia, is a US company flooding Facebook feeds in particular with claims that it "can straighten most smiles in an average of six months" (and save you up to 60% of the cost of traditional braces).